jellyfish-commuting/soundex-fr/README.md

 # soundex-fr
 Soundex function adapted for french phonetics
-Compliant, optimized and small package to get the soundex key
+Compliant, optimized and small package to get soundex key

 For mapping used see https://fr.wikipedia.org/wiki/Soundex#Description